-Mode Tracking: Enables or disables automatic ascent or descent mode tracking for backcountry skiing and snowboarding.
+Mode Tracking: Sets the ascent and descent mode tracking to automatic or manual for backcountry skiing and snowboarding.

-Obstacle Tracking: Enables the watch to save obstacle locations from your first loop of the course.
-On repeat loops of the course, the watch uses the saved locations to switch between obstacle and running intervals (Recording an Obstacle Racing Activity, page 9).
+Obstacle Tracking: Saves obstacle locations from your first loop of the course.
+On repeat loops of the course, the watch uses the saved locations to switch between obstacle and running intervals (Recording an Obstacle Racing Activity, page 10).